iotaledger/integration-services/api/usage-ssi-bridge.md

 #### 5. Verify authenticity of a verifiable credential

-To check whether the verifiable credential is valid the following api can be called:
+To check whether a verifiable credential is valid the following API can be called:

 https://ensuresec.solutions.iota.org/api/v0.1/verification/check-credential

-Simply insert the verifiable credential to check into the body of the POST request.
+Simply insert the verifiable credential one wish to check into the body of the POST request.

 ```
 {